HexelChain/HexelChain/README.md

 #### Set Up API Keys
 You need API keys for services like OpenAI, Anthropic, Groq and HuggingFace.
 The simplest way to configure them is to edit the hexel/config/config.yaml.

+##### Recommended Configuration Method
+For simplicity and ease of use, we recommend using the `config.yaml` file to set up your API keys.
+This method is straightforward and helps avoid potential issues with environment variables.
+Simply add your API keys to the `config.yaml` file as shown below:

 ##### Basic Configuration
 Add your API keys to the config.yaml.
 For example:
 ```yaml